Maria Pavlova (figure skater): Early years

-Partnership with Nagy
+Partnership with Balázs Nagy

 2021–2022 season

 In September 2021, it was announced that Pavlova had teamed up with Hungarian pair skater, Balázs Nagy and that they would represent Hungary together, coached by Dmitri Savin and Fedor Klimov.

 Making their debut at the Budapest Trophy, where they were seventh, they then competed twice on the Challenger series, finishing fifth at the 2021 CS Denis Ten Memorial Challenge and thirteenth at the 2021 CS Golden Spin of Zagreb.

 After winning the silver medal at the 2022 Four National Championships and the Hungarian Championships, Pavlova/Nagy made their debut at the European Championships, finishing eleventh.

-Partnership with Sviatchenko
+Partnership with Alexei Sviatchenko

-2022–23 season
+2022–23 season: Debut of Pavlova/Sviatchenko, first national title

-In November 2022, it was announced that Pavlova's partnership with Nagy had dissolved and that she would continue to represent Hungary with Russian-born pair skater, Alexei Sviatchenko.
-They would be coached by Dmitri Savin and Fedor Klimov and primarily train in Sochi due to the shortage of elite-level training rinks for pair skaters in Hungary.
+In November 2022, it was announced that Pavlova's partnership with Nagy had dissolved and that she would continue to represent Hungary with fellow Russian-born pair skater Alexei Sviatchenko.
+They were coached by Dmitri Savin and Fedor Klimov and primarily train in Sochi due to the shortage of elite-level training rinks for pair skaters in Hungary.

 Pavlova dealt with injuries that caused them to miss the early part of their first season together.
 The pair made their debut at the 2022 CS Golden Spin of Zagreb, finishing ninth.
 Pavlova/Sviatchenko went on to win gold at the 2023 Four National Championships and the 2023 Hungarian Championships.

 At the 2023 European Championships in Espoo, Finland, Pavlova/Sviatchenko skated two clean programs, placing sixth in the short program and fourth in the free skate, finishing in fifth place overall.
 They then competed at the 2023 Bavarian Open and the 2023 International Challenge Cup, taking gold and silver, respectively.

 At the 2023 World Championships in Saitama, Japan, Pavlova/Sviatchenko delivered two strong performances, placing eighth in the short program and seventh in the free skate, finishing in seventh-place overall.
 Their results were the best for a team representing Hungary in decades.